AviatrixSystems/Docs/HowTos/FAQ.rst

 The Controller provides a central console for all provisioning, monitoring and upgrades of the services.

-The Controller can be launched and managed by Aviatrix as a `Hosted Service <https://www.aviatrix.com/trial/>`_.

 The Controller is also available in AWS and Azure marketplace.
 It is also available as a GCloud community image.
 For marketplace launch, search